 - Set up your laser files using the laser cutting template file

 - Submit your file to upload.Arch_La.email@example.com via email

-- Your files will be cut by the trained staff if all information is complete and once material is on hand (if material was not already in stock)
+- Your files will be cut by the trained staff if all information is complete and material is dropped off by the student.

 - After the materials are cut, they will be taped into the sheet and put back into the storage slot

 - After your files are cut, you will receive an email from firstname.lastname@example.org notifying you that your materials are ready to be picked up